notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 These entries influence the file encoding of the active file -- how the underlying bytes of the file are interpreted as glyphs, and how the characters you enter are saved as underlying bytes.
 The [New Document](#new-document) preferences will influence which Encoding is selected for a new file, and the [MISC > Autodetect character encoding](#misc) preference will affect what encoding will be selected when the file is first read from disk.

-The major encodings are `ANSI` which is really a family of 8-bit encodings based on the active [Windows Code Page](https://en.wikipedia.org/wiki/Windows_code_page), [`UTF-8`](https://en.wikipedia.org/wiki/UTF-8), which uses variable-width multi-byte sequences to represent Unicode characters, [`UTF-16`](https://en.wikipedia.org/wiki/UTF-16) which uses two-byte Big Endian or Little Endian sequences to represent Unicode characters (these were listed as `UCS-2` in v7.9.5 and earlier), and the various `Character sets`, which allow you to use international 8-bit sets of characters that provide a limited set of glyphs.
+The major encodings are `ANSI` which is really a family of 8-bit encodings based on the active [Windows Code Page](https://en.wikipedia.org/wiki/Windows_code_page), [`UTF-8`](https://en.wikipedia.org/wiki/UTF-8), which uses variable-width multi-byte sequences to represent Unicode characters, [`UTF-16`](https://en.wikipedia.org/wiki/UTF-16) which uses two-byte Big Endian or Little Endian sequences to represent Unicode characters, and the various `Character sets`, which allow you to use international 8-bit sets of characters that provide a limited set of glyphs.

 The `... with BOM` entries indicate that it uses the Unicode [Byte Order Mark](https://en.wikipedia.org/wiki/Byte_order_mark "BOM") at the start of the file to indicate the correct byte order (big endian or little endian), and in the case of UTF-8, to make it unambiguous that the file is meant to be a UTF-8 Unicode file rather than another 8-bit encoding.

 The `Convert to ...` entries below the separator line will change the encoding (the underlying bytes stored on disk) of the active file, without changing the glyphs.
-So if you just have the Euro currency symbol `€` in your file, it will be stored as byte 0x80 if you `Convert to ANSI` (and are in a Western-European codepage in Windows), as the three-byte sequence 0xE2 0x82 0xAC if you `Convert to UTF-8`, and as the two byte sequence 0x20 0xAC if you `Convert to UTF-16 BE BOM` (known as `Convert to UCS-2 BE BOM` in v7.9.5 and earlier).
+So if you just have the Euro currency symbol `€` in your file, it will be stored as byte 0x80 if you `Convert to ANSI` (and are in a Western-European codepage in Windows), as the three-byte sequence 0xE2 0x82 0xAC if you `Convert to UTF-8`, and as the two byte sequence 0x20 0xAC if you `Convert to UTF-16 BE BOM`.

 The entries above the separator line (without `Convert to` in the name) show the file's active encoding or character set.
 If you change that setting manually, it will leave the bytes in the file the same and change the glyph that is shown.
 For example, if you enter the `€` in a UTF-8 encoded file, and then manually select `Encoding > ANSI`, suddenly those characters will look something like `â‚¬` (depending on the active Windows code page); this is because UTF-8 `€` is the three bytes 0xE2 0x82 0xAC, and those three bytes represent three characters when interpreted as ANSI.
 Or, if you are starting with a character set of **Western European > OEM-US** (the old DOS box-drawing character set) with the `▓` grey box, if you change to character set to **Western European > Windows-1252**, it will become the `²` superscript 2.